 Overseas player: Peter Siddle (Australia; all games except Twenty20 until mid-July); James Franklin (New Zealand, from mid-June)

 Ins: Phil Jaques (Yorkshire, UKP), Gary Keedy (Surrey, as player/coach/physio)

 Outs: Ben Phillips (REL), Graeme White (Northants), Graeme Swann (RET), Alex Hales (Worcestershire, loan from 2-11 May)

 Future departures: 2014 is expected to be veteran paceman Andre Adams's final season with Notts, while Jaques will not be returning for 2015, having been released from the second year of his contract to become assistant coach of New South Wales.

 Other news: Chris Read has relinquished the limited-overs captaincy to James Taylor (who will be Championship vice-captain).
-Coach Paul Johnson has left the club, while former seamer Andy Pick has rejoined Notts as bowling coach, and all-rounder Paul Franks has been named second XI captain, and Chris Adams has joined as a consultant batting coach.
+Coach Paul Johnson has left the club, while former seamer Andy Pick has rejoined Notts as bowling coach, all-rounder Paul Franks has been named second XI captain, and Chris Adams has joined as a consultant batting coach.
 Luke Fletcher has signed a new contract.

 Outs: Jos Buttler (Lancashire), Gemaal Hussain (REL), Yasir Arafat (Sussex), Steve Kirby (RET on 22 July)

-Outs: Kevin O'Brien (REL, had been on contract for Twenty20), Jon Lewis (Sussex), Zander de Bruyn (REL), Gary Keedy (Nottinghamshire)
+Outs: Jon Lewis (Sussex), Zander de Bruyn (REL), Gary Keedy (Nottinghamshire)

 Other news: Graham Ford has become head coach, with Alec Stewart taking on the new title of director of cricket.
-England discard Kevin Pietersen who will primarily play Twenty20 cricket but may appear in other formats.
+England discard Kevin Pietersen will primarily play Twenty20 cricket but may appear in other formats.
 Gary Wilson will captain the side in the absence of Smith, who was ruled out for the rest of the season with a knee injury and will now not be returning in 2015.

 Overseas player: Steve Magoffin (Australia); Yasir Arafat (Pakistan, for Twenty20)

 Ins: Steffan Piolet (Warwickshire), Jon Lewis (Surrey), Yasir Arafat (Somerset), James Tredwell (Kent, loan for County Championship matches from 15 June), Craig Cachopa (EUP)

 Outs: Monty Panesar (Essex), Joe Gatting (Hampshire), Andrew Miller (REL), Amjad Khan (REL)

 Other news: Matt Prior, centrally contracted to England, has signed a new contract with the county, as have Chris Jordan and Ed Joyce.

 Overseas player: Jeetan Patel (New Zealand); Shoaib Malik (Pakistan, for Twenty20 from 19 June-8 July)

 Ins: Richard Jones (Worcestershire), Tom Lewis (YTH), Jon Webb (YTH), Josh Poysden (ex-Unicorns, trial)

 Outs: Darren Maddy (RET), Chris Metters (REL), Tom Allin (REL), Stuart Poynter (Durham), Steffan Piolet (Sussex)

 Overseas player: Saeed Ajmal (Pakistan, mid-April until mid-July); Colin Munro (New Zealand, for Twenty20); Mitchell McClenaghan (New Zealand, to cover for Ajmal in July and August)

 Outs: Richard Jones (Warwickshire), Neil Pinner (REL), Steve Leach (REL), Michael Johnson (REL), Aneesh Kapil (REL), David Lucas (RET), Alan Richardson (RET, has joined Warwickshire as bowling coach)

-Other news: Shropshire coach Kevin Sharp has been confirmed as batting and second XI coach following the death of Damien D'Oliveira, while bowling coach Matt Mason will also serve as Rhodes' assistant..
+Other news: Kevin Sharp has been confirmed as batting and second XI coach following the death of Damien D'Oliveira, while bowling coach Matt Mason will also serve as Rhodes' assistant..
 The county have dropped their "Royals" limited-overs nickname, but will be known as the "Rapids" only in Twenty20 cricket.
 Charlie Morris, Joe Leach, Chris Russell and Tom Fell have signed new contracts.

 Overseas player: Kane Williamson (New Zealand); Aaron Finch (Yorkshire, after Indian Premier League finishes, primarily for Twenty20 - though may play other games if Williamson is unavailable)